01When an Estate Is Subject to the Vermont Estate Tax

 For more information about Vermont estate taxes, refer to the Vermont Department of Taxation's website.
 You may also call the Vermont Department of Taxation at (802) 828-6820.

-Vermont Estate Tax Laws
+How Vermont Estate and Inheritance Tax Laws Work

 If you live in Vermont, then you reside in one of only a handful of states that still collect a local death tax.
 The estates of Vermont residents, as well as the estates of nonresidents who own real estate, tangible personal property, or income-producing property located in Vermont, are subject to a local death tax under the following guidelines.